 - i.
-A Construction Release Permit expires one years after the date of its approval unless: - (a) the Planning and Zoning Commission sets a later expiration date when it approves the plat; - site work has commenced and has been consistent during the one year following (b) approval; or - (c) the City Engineer extends the expiration date of the Permit. - ii.
-An applicant may request that the City Engineer extend the expiration date of a Construction Release Permit by filing a written request, accompanied by justification, with the City Engineer prior to the date of permit expiration. - iii.
-The City Engineer may extend the expiration date of the permit once for a period of one year if the Engineer determines: - (a) there is good cause for the extension; - (b) there has not been a significant change in development conditions affecting the - (c) the plan continues to comply with the criteria for its approval and release.
+A Construction Release Permit expires one years after the date of its approval unless: - the Planning and Zoning Commission sets a later expiration date when it approves the plat: - ii. site work has commenced and has been consistent during the one year following approval; or - iii. the City Engineer extends the expiration date of the Permit.

+An applicant, owner, or developer of the property interested party may request that the City Engineer extend the expiration date of a Construction Release Permit by filing a written request, accompanied by justification, with the City Engineer prior to the date of permit expiration.
+The City Engineer may extend the expiration date of the permit once for a period of one year if the Engineer determines:

+- i. there is good cause for the extension; - there has not been a significant change in development conditions affecting the - the plan continues to comply with the criteria for its approval and release. iii.